neimasilk/PureFocus/memory-bank/progress.md

 - ✅ **Project Initiation** (May 29, 2025) - Complete project documentation.
 - ✅ **Environment Ready** (May 31, 2025) - Development environment fully configured.
 - ✅ **First Runnable Build (Phase 0 Complete)** (May 31, 2025) - Basic Android app with MVVM architecture builds and runs on emulator.
-- ✅ **Baby Step 1: Notifications** (January 2025) - Notifikasi sederhana untuk akhir sesi fokus berhasil diimplementasikan.
+- ✅ **Baby Step 1: Notifications** (January 2025) - Simple notification for the end of the focus session successfully implemented.
-- ✅ **Baby Step 2: Settings UI** (January 2025) - UI Pengaturan sederhana dengan input durasi fokus berhasil diimplementasikan.
+- ✅ **Baby Step 2: Settings UI** (January 2025) - Simple Settings UI with focus duration input successfully implemented.
-- ✅ **Baby Step 3: Focus Write Text Logging** (January 2025) - Teks dari FocusWriteScreen berhasil disimpan ke Logcat saat sesi fokus berakhir atau dilewati.
+- ✅ **Baby Step 3: Focus Write Text Logging** (January 2025) - Text from FocusWriteScreen successfully saved to Logcat when the focus session ends or is skipped.
-- ✅ **Baby Step 4: Foreground Service** (January 2025) - PomodoroService sebagai foreground service berhasil diimplementasikan dengan notifikasi persisten, integrasi dengan PomodoroTimerViewModel, dan perbaikan masalah izin notifikasi.
+- ✅ **Baby Step 4: Foreground Service** (January 2025) - PomodoroService as a foreground service successfully implemented with persistent notification, integration with PomodoroTimerViewModel, and resolution of notification permission issues.
 - ✅ **Baby Step 5: Instrumented Tests & UI Automation** (January 2025) - Complete instrumented test suite implemented with UI automation, emulator setup automation, and comprehensive test coverage for all core features.

 ### Completed Milestones